trkrichards/CRStatusReport/prompt.md

    Strategic/Corporate Initiatives
    - eLearning Localization

-2. Search my Outlook email and Microsoft Teams chats from the past 7 days for activity related to each item above.
+2. Search my Outlook email and calendar and Microsoft Teams chats from the past 7 days for activity related to each item above.

 3. Use my historical status report files as the source of truth for tone,